 CD107a/b expression (as % CD8 T cells): 8.5-49.1%

-The reference values were developed for each of the following 4 MHC class I alleles: A1, A2, B7, and B8 (n=45).
+The reference values were developed for each of the following 4 major histocompatibility complex class I alleles: A1, A2, B7, and B8 (n=45).
 We were unable to develop ranges for the B35 allele due to a lack of matching donors.
 The data is expressed as the absolute number of CMV-specific CD8 T cells that are IFN-gamma+ or CD107a/b+.

 For allogeneic hematopoietic stem cell transplantation (HSCT) and solid organ transplant patients who are cytomegalovirus (CMV)-seropositive and at risk for CMV reactivation, posttransplant results should be compared to pretransplant (preconditioning/baseline) results.